koukemo/ros-sharp/README.md

 This repository is fully AOT compilable, which is important for Unity's IL2CPP compiler to work properly.
 Changes were made to the actual ROS# library and also to the Unity scripts.

+## Change 3: AOT compilability
+In order to build for the HoloLens using the IL2CPP compiler, all libraries used must be AOT compilable.
+Even though many aspects of the System.Reflection namespace should not make problems, it did not work in our case.
+Thus, this repo has all System.Reflection parts removed and the issues were solved in another way.

+## Change 4: Unity.Editor Mode
+Alot of the original ROS# repo was written for the Editor mode, which means, that alot of the functionalieties would not work in built and deployed apps.
+This was fixed here.

 ## Original ReadMe:
 #### Installation ###